 Snee Joining BC as Offensive Analyst

-Two-time Super Bowl champion, three-time All-Pro and four-time Pro Bowler Chris Snee is joining Boston College as an offensive analyst, sources told Eagle Action Tuesday.
+Two-time Super Bowl champion, three-time All-Pro and four-time Pro Bowler Chris Snee is joining Boston College as an offensive analyst with a concentration in player personnel and scouting.

+"We are excited to have Chris join our staff and welcome him back home to Boston College," Hafley said in a statement.
+"Chris will be a huge asset to our staff and our football team."

 Snee started his playing career at BC, where he was a three-year starter.
 He made the Big East All-Freshman team in 2001, playing in nine games and starting six his first year on the Heights.
 The next season, he started every game at left guard, helping the Eagles rank fourth in the Big East in total offense.